mf-zhang/GazeOnce/README.md

 (CVPR2022) GazeOnce: Real-Time Multi-Person Gaze Estimation

 To download the MPSGaze dataset, please register here https://forms.gle/1L1fdgQBPAeosJRe8.
 The download link will show after submission.
 Thank you!

+The MPSGaze dataset is a synthetic dataset containing full images (instead of only cropped faces) that provides ground truth 3D gaze directions for multiple people in one image.